 “This new tool will aid us in our efforts to combat the opiate crisis and assist people who are in desperate need.”

-In the event that we can avoid one overdose fatality, then this effort will have been well worth it.
+If we can avoid one overdose fatality, then this effort will have been well worth it.

-We are really grateful for the direction, information, and resources that PAARI is linking us to as a result of this endeavor.”
+We are grateful for the direction, information, and resources that PAARI is linking us to as a result of this endeavor.”

-As a member of our collaborative of sober living Operators, Vanderburgh Communities provides Charters to Operators who want to manage their own sober living home in conjunction with us.
+As a member of our collaborative of sober living Operators, Vanderburgh Communities provides Charters to Operators who want to manage their own sober living homes in conjunction with us.
 If you have a dream of opening your own sober house, now is the time to pursue it!
 We urge you to join us for a meeting to learn more about this exciting chance to help your community.

 We are honored to be one of the original members of the national Sober House Directory, a resource for finding the right match and locating sober living homes near you.
 If a Vanderburgh House home is not the appropriate fit for you, we invite you to look into this great resource for finding the proper sober living home.